noacs-io/student-onboarding/README.md

 ## Supervision structure

-You will have a at least two supervisors, one main and one co-supervisor, but sometimes more.
-Most of your day to day contacts and meetings will be with your co-supervisor, but you will also meet with your main supervisor.
-A majority of the supervision is online, but there is often possible to arrange in-person meetings.
-We have weekly check-ins every Thursday at 10.00 CEST, in which you will meet at least one of the lab members, and monthly lab meetings.
+You will have at least two supervisors, one main and one co-supervisor, but sometimes more.
+Most of your day-to-day contacts and meetings will be with your co-supervisor, but you will also meet with your main supervisor.
+A majority of the supervision is online, but there is often the possibility to arrange in-person meetings.
+You are expected to participate in and report on your progress during monthly lab meetings.

 ## Resources